 Dr. Lem Taylor

-Lem Taylor is a Professor and the Director of Graduate Studies at the University of Mary Hardin-Baylor and has worked at UMHB since the fall of 2008.
+Lem Taylor is a Professor in the School of Exercise & Sport Science and the Director of Graduate Studies at the University of Mary Hardin-Baylor and has worked at UMHB since the fall of 2008.
 Currently, Lem serves as the Director of the Human Performance Lab, the Graduate Program Director for the Exercise Physiology (M.S.) program as well as the Program Coordinator for the Exercise Physiology (B.S.) major in the EXSS department at UMHB.
-He serves as Vice Chair of the Institutional Review Board.
 Lem has published over 175 peer-reviewed journal articles, books, book chapters, and abstracts in the area of exercise physiology and nutrition.
 Lem is currently the Executive Director of the Texas Chapter of American College of Sports Medicine (TACSM) and is also a TACSM Past-President.
 Lem is a Fellow of the American College of Sports Medicine (ACSM) and is also a Past-President and a Fellow of the International Society of Sports Nutrition (ISSN).
 Lem is an active member of various organizations in the field of sports medicine including the ACSM, TACSM, ISSN, and the NSCA and is on the editorial board or serves as a reviewer of several journals that are associated with these and other organizations.
-Lem is also an golfer and has recently retired from playing Division 1 men's rugby for the Fort Worth Rugby Club.
-On August 6th, 2011, Lem married his wife Vanessa in Fort Worth, Texas.
-Lem, Vanessa and their three daughters Preslie, Everly, and Harlow live in Belton.
+Lem is also an golfer and a form football and rugby player and fan of pretty much all sports.
+Lem and his wife Vanessa have three daughters Preslie, Everly, and Harlow and live in Belton.

 - Adapations and responses to both chronic and acute resistance exercise.